besiansoft/recipe-app-api/Notes.md

 `docker-compose` is already installed in `ubuntu-20.04` there is no need to install `docker-compose` there

 left it at: Configure Docker Hub Credentials

+**Note:**
+A Github workflow can be created locally and then once the code is pushed we should see the workflon under the `Actions` tab, the name of the workflow in Github is the same as the name of the workflow file in the codebase